SQLBulkQueryTool/SQLBulkQueryTool/README.md

 expected results files.
 1.  execute:  ./run.sh <scenario> compare
-2.  look in the results directory for the Summary report (useful when multiple scenarios are run) and in the <scenario> directory, you should  the "COMPARE" report.
+2.  look in the results directory for the Summary report (useful when multiple scenarios are run) and in the {scenario} directory, you should  the "COMPARE" report.

 At this point, rerunning the scenario is essentially testing regression.
 As changes (not new tables) are made to your data source, you should see failures.